-The Chinese gaiwan or covered cup is considered the preferred method for brewing teas with delicate flavors, such as green and white teas, but is suitable for any type of tea.
+The Chinese gaiwan or "lidded bowl" is considered the preferred method for brewing teas with delicate flavors, such as green and white teas, but is suitable for any type of tea.
 This method has been used in China since about 1350.
-The gaiwan consists of a saucer, bowl and lid.
+The gaiwan consists of a bowl, lid and saucer.
 It is extraordinarily versatile and can be used in place of a teapot, as a combination teapot/teacup (in the traditional Chinese style) or simply as a drinking cup.

 All that is needed to prepare tea in this style is a gaiwan, since the tea can be brewed and drunk from the same vessel.
-Alternatively, the gaiwan can be used primarily as a teapot and the tea decanted into either a small pitcher or individual tasting cups.
+Alternatively, it can be used to brew tea in the gongfu style with the gaiwan serving primarily as a teapot and the brewed tea decanted into either a small serving pitcher or individual tasting cups.

 Rinse the gaiwan

 Rinse the gaiwan with hot water.
 This step signifies the purification of the gaiwan so that it is free of any dust or residue.
 It also warms the cup.
 If using a serving pitcher and tasting cups, pour the hot water from the gaiwan into these vessels and then discard the water.